Assyrians in Iraq: Pope Benedict XVI Islam controversy

 After the Pope's comments were known throughout the Arab world, several churches were bombed by insurgent groups.
 A previously unknown Baghdad-based group, Kataab Ashbal Al-Islam Al-Salafi (Islamic Salafist Boy Scout Battalions) threatened to kill all Christians in Iraq if the Pope does not apologize to Muhammad within three days.
 Christian leaders in Iraq asked their parishioners not to leave their homes, after two Assyrians were stabbed and killed in Baghdad.

 There have been reports of writing on Assyrian church doors stating "If the Pope does not apologise, we will bomb all churches, kill more Christians and steal their property and money."

 The Iraqi militia Jaish al-Mujahedin (Holy Warriors' Army) announced its intention to "destroy their cross in the heart of Rome… and to hit the Vatican."

 Despite the Pope's comments dying down in the media, attacks on Assyrian Christians continued and on 9 October Islamic extremist group kidnapped priest Paulos Iskander in Mosul.
 Iskander's church as well as several other churches placed 30 large posters around the city to distance themselves from the Pope's words.
 The relatives of the Christian priest who was beheaded three days later in Mosul, have said that his Muslim captors had demanded his church condemn the pope's recent comments about Islam and pay a $350,000 ransom.
-Ancient Assyrian objects and buildings have been labeled by Kurdish authorities as Kurdish.
-Also many names of places and towns have been changed to Kurdish names.
-Observers have also reported that Kurdish forces often used to practice their shooting on important Assyrian cultural heritage sites.